 Tax Credits

-The changes in the valuation allowance category reflects the valuation allowance initially recognized and subsequent changes in the reporting period for the federal (national) jurisdiction.
-Any state and local jurisdiction and foreign jurisdiction valuation allowances initially recognized or additional changes should be included in the state and local income tax category and the foreign tax effects category.
+The changes in the valuation allowance category reflects valuation allowance initially recognized and subsequent changes in the reporting period for the federal (national) jurisdiction.
+State and local jurisdiction and foreign jurisdiction valuation allowances should be included in their respective categories.

 The nontaxable or nondeductible item category reflects the tax effect of these items in the federal (national) jurisdiction.
-Nontaxable or nondeductible items in state and local jurisdictions or foreign jurisdictions should be included in the state and local income tax category and the foreign tax effects category.
+Items in state and local or foreign jurisdictions should be included in their respective categories.
+ASU 2023-09 requires further disaggregation by jurisdiction and by nature when reconciling items in this category equal or exceed the 5% threshold.

 ASU 2023-09 updated the disclosure of changes in unrecognized tax benefits.
-The tax effect of changes in judgment related to tax positions taken in prior periods should be reflected in the unrecognized tax benefits category.
-The tax effect of uncertain tax benefits for current period positions will be included net with the reconciling item that relates to the uncertain tax position.
+The tax effect of changes in judgment related to tax positions taken in prior periods should be reflected in this category.
+The tax effect of uncertain tax benefits for current period positions will be included net with the reconciling item.

-ASU 2023-09 permits reporting entities to aggregate changes in unrecognized tax benefits for all jurisdictions within the changes in unrecognized tax benefits category.
+Entities may aggregate changes in unrecognized tax benefits for all jurisdictions within thiscategory.
 If a public business entity chooses to follow this presentation, all changes in unrecognized tax benefits should be disclosed in the changes in unrecognized benefits category.
-Any changes in unrecognized tax benefits in state and local jurisdictions and foreign jurisdictions should be excluded from the state and local income tax category and the foreign tax effects category.
+If this presentation is chosen, changes in unrecognized tax benefits in state and local and foreign jurisdictions should be excluded from their respective categories.

-Public business entities are required to provide explanations, if not otherwise evident, of individual reconciling items disclosed, including the nature, effect, and underlying causes of the reconciling items and the judgment used in categorizing the reconciling items.
+Public business entities are required to provide explanations, if not otherwise evident, of individual reconciling items disclosed, including the nature, effect, and underlying causes of the reconciling items and the judgment used in categorizing them.

 Your Guide Forward

-Cherry Bekaert’s tax services advisors are here to help answer any questions regarding the new FASB income tax disclosure guidance.
+Cherry Bekaert’s Tax Services advisors are available to help address questions regarding the updated FASB income tax disclosure guidance, including implementation strategies and materiality assessments under ASU 2023-09.

 Tax Services